 A dock also manages to allow you to add many apps folders or files on your desktop without making it look cluttered.
 There’s also the added functionality that you can access these usually from anywhere without having to minimize currently open windows.
 There are quite a few docks available on Windows, and some of them are quite good.
 Good, but if your needs are limited to looks or simply an app launcher that complements the Windows taskbar.
-Here are two MacOS like docs that should satisfy your needs.
+Here are two MacOS docs for your Windows 10 PC that should satisfy your needs.

 Rocket dock – Simple and elegant